koltyakov/gosip/README.md

 1\.
 Understand SharePoint environment type and authentication strategy.

 Let's assume it's, SharePoint Online and Addin Only permissions.
-When `github.com/koltyakov/gosip/auth/addin` subpackage should be used.
+Then `github.com/koltyakov/gosip/auth/addin` subpackage should be used.

 2\.
 Initiate authentication object.